Clearview (typeface): Official acceptance

 Clearview was granted interim approval by the FHWA for use on positive-contrast road signs (light legend on dark background, such as white on black, green, blue, brown, purple or red) on September 2, 2004, though not on negative-contrast road signs (dark legend on light background, such as black on white, yellow or orange), given its inferior legibility to the existing FHWA typefaces in these applications.
 The FHWA also refused to add Clearview to the 2009 MUTCD, citing lack of testing on Clearview's numerals, symbols, and narrower typefaces.
 In April 2014, FHWA indicated it expected to rescind Interim Approval to use Clearview in the future, eventually doing so in January 2016.
 Congress ordered the FHWA to reinstate the interim approval on March 28, 2018.
+Application of Clearview on guide signs vary by state.

 Outside the US, Clearview has been adopted in Canada where it has been the standard typeface for signs in British Columbia since 2006 and used for street signs in Toronto.
 Clearview has been adopted as the standard typeface for road signs in Indonesia since 2014.
 Since 2016, Ontario's Ministry of Transportation has started using Clearview on some signs on the Queen Elizabeth Way.

 Variants

 In addition to its appearance on road signage, a customized version of the ClearviewText typeface was adopted by AT&T for corporate use, including advertising, used from 2006 to 2016.
+Since 2018, Toyota has used another variant of ClearviewText in its advertisements.
 ClearviewText and ClearviewADA are versions of the typeface intended for use in general graphic design and ADA-compliant signage.
 An example of ClearviewADA in use is signage at Dallas/Fort Worth International Airport.